fyrstelin/fyrstelin.github.io/_posts/2023-05-27-getting-started-with-event-sourcing.md

 > Can we please do a change or audit log on this and that?

-Even though I really like that way of persisting data, it comes with some (maybe a lot of) complexity, and it is often not easy for new employees to get into.
+Even though I really like Event Sourcing for persisting data, it comes with some (maybe a lot of) complexity, and it is often not easy for new employees to get into.
 Event Sourcing is not easy - the same goes for SQL, we have just been taught how to do it a looong time ago.
 If we (for now) ignore some of the more complex parts - like projections, processes, snapshots, versioning etc - it isn't that difficult and can be seen as Document Store.

 ## What is Event Sourcing?
 Event Sourcing is a way of persisting your data.
 Instead of storing state (like `User("Andreas")`), you store the events leading to that state (`UserCreated("Andreass"), NameUpdated("Andreas"`).
-To get the current state you simply apply relevant events.
+To get the current state you simply apply the relevant events.

 ### So is it ...?
 No it is not more than this.